-As a result of recommendations from members on the kind of data most useful for centre planning and management, AIPC engaged HLT Advisory to undertake an Operational and Financial Benchmarking project to provide participants with benchmark centre performance data that can be used for planning and tracking purposes as well as comparisons of key data with similar centres, The first edition of the survey results was presented at the 2017 Annual Conference in Sydney, and generated 30+ metrics across a spectrum of operations and financial areas.
-The output was very well received, with the result that a 2018 edition is now underway.
+As a result of recommendations from members on the kind of data most useful for centre planning and management, AIPC engaged HLT Advisory to undertake an Operational and Financial Benchmarking project to provide participants with benchmark centre performance data that can be used for planning and tracking purposes as well as comparisons of key data with similar centres, The second edition of the survey results was presented at the 2018 Annual Conference in London, and generated 30+ metrics across a spectrum of operations and financial areas.
+The output was very well received, with the result that a 2019 edition is now underway.
 It is expected that an increasing number of AIPC members will want to participate in the program in order to be able to access the valuable resulting data and insights.

 Each participating centre received a custom benchmarking report which presented their specific data within a range of results for similar metrics in other comparable centres.
 All data is used on a completely confidential basis to generate aggregate figures for comparison, and overall results are only available to those who participate in the program.
 The greater the participation, the more valuable the resulting data will be to participating members, which is why we remain open to new participants as we head into the second year of the program.